 Schools and school districts need to know a real measure of the impact of education in their students' lives: postsecondary education.
 The reason young people work hard in high school in the 21st century is not to get a high school diploma.
 It is to make a better future through college and career.
 Students know that what gets measured is what matters.
 As long as high schools' ultimate goal and measure is high school graduation, they will continue to design themselves out-of-step with their customers (the students!), and lose relevance.

-it focuses the purpose of high school as a launch pad to college and career success, not as a destination in and of itself.
+The momentum from the Bill and Melinda Gates Foundation to get all students to be "college-ready" is a bulls-eye—it focuses the purpose of high school as a launch pad to college and career success, not as a destination in and of itself.
 We need official school district report cards that calculate the number of students who matriculate to college.

-and parentsaccess college enrollment and persistence information for every high school.
+Policymakers can make an immediate and profound difference in American education by helping schools—and parents—access college enrollment and persistence information for every high school.
 Behavior and curriculum will quickly follow this incentive, and children all over the country will be told, from the time they enter kindergarten, that they are college bound, that they are learning to read and write not for the sake of a test score, not for the sake of a principal's or a superintendent's job security, but because they will need these skills in college and beyond.

 Why adopt "college enrollment rate" as a measure for every high school?

-• It matches a Children-First agenda.
-It's one of the most real measures of the impact of K12 in the lives of students.
+- It matches a Children-First agenda.
+It's one of the most real measures of the impact of K–12 in the lives of students.

-• It's a motivator for students.
+- It's a motivator for students.
 When students work hard in high school, it's not to get a diploma anymore.
 It's for their future, for college and career success.
 Students know that what gets measured is what matters, so they'll notice when their school prioritizes their success after high school.

-• "College Enrollment Rate" makes sense as a measure to parents, business leaders (voters!), etc. It doesn't take Eduwonk to get what it means and why it's important.
+- "College Enrollment Rate" makes sense as a measure to parents, business leaders (voters!), etc. It doesn't take Eduwonk to get what it means and why it's important.

 By creating a college matriculation standard, each child will understand that he or she will enjoy a future, a boundless horizon, a destiny.
 The National Association of Independent Schools sets ambitious targets for college enrollment rate for our nation's private schools.
 Why should we expect less of public schools?
 Imagine if we set college matriculation as the ultimate metric of our education system and taught for it, measured for it, hired for it.
 What a country this would be.